Hotoku Ninomiya Shrine — The Overlooked Stop Beneath Odawara Castle

 Hakone forms a contained volcanic basin organized around Lake Ashi, Owakudani, the Hakone Ropeway, and interconnected transport loops.
 It marks the geographic transition toward the Mount Fuji region.

 North of Odawara, forested valleys lead to Daiyuzan Saijoji Temple in the Ashigara highlands.
 Beyond this, the Tanzawa mountain system extends across Yamakita, Hadano, and Isehara.
 Sustained elevation gain defines movement in this zone.
-Peaks such as Mount Omuro represent the prefecture’s interior vertical terrain.
+Peaks such as Mount Omuro and Mount Oyama represent the prefecture’s interior vertical terrain.

 Coastal travel operates rail-first.
 Inland areas increasingly require bus connections or car access to reach dispersed mountain routes.